Airport surveillance radar: Secondary radar

 The need for a secondary radar system developed from the limitations of primary radar and need for more information by air traffic controllers due to the increasing postwar volume of air traffic.
 The primary radar displays a "return" indiscriminately from any object in its field of view, and cannot distinguish between aircraft, drones, weather balloons, birds, and some elevated features of the terrain (called "ground clutter").
-Primary radar also cannot identify an aircraft; before secondary radar aircraft were identified by the controller asking the aircraft by radio to waggle its wings.
+Primary radar also cannot identify an aircraft; before secondary radar aircraft were identified by the controller asking the aircraft by radio to turn onto a specified heading.
 Another limitation is that primary radar cannot determine the altitude of the aircraft.

 Secondary surveillance radar (SSR), also called the air traffic control radar beacon system (ATCRBS) had its origin in Identification Friend or Foe (IFF) systems used by military aircraft during World War II.
 All aircraft are required to carry an automated microwave transceiver called a transponder.
 The secondary radar is a rotating flat antenna, often mounted on top of the primary radar dish, which transmits a narrow vertical fan-shaped microwave beam on a frequency of 1030 MHz in the L band with peak power of 160 - 1500 W. When it is interrogated by this signal, the aircraft's transponder beacon transmits a coded identifying microwave signal at a frequency of 1090 MHz back to the secondary radar antenna.
 This coded signal includes a 4 digit number called the "transponder code" which identifies the aircraft, and the aircraft's pressure altitude from the pilot's altimeter.
 This information is displayed on the radar screen beside the aircraft's icon for use by the air traffic controller.
 The transponder code is assigned to the aircraft by the air traffic controller before takeoff.
 Controllers use the term "squawk" when they are assigning a transponder code, e.g., "Squawk 7421".

 Transponders can respond with one of several different "modes" determined by the interrogation pulse from the radar.
 Various modes exist from Mode 1 to 5 for military use, to Mode A, B, C and D, and Mode S for civilian use.
 Only Mode C transponders report altitude.
 Busy airports usually require all aircraft entering their airspace to have a mode C transponder which can report altitude, due to their strict requirements for aircraft altitude spacing; this is called a "Mode C veil".

 Types

-Due to its crucial safety mission, extreme uptime requirements, and need to be compatible with all the different types of aircraft and avionics systems, the design of airport surveillance radar is strictly controlled by government agencies.
+Due to its crucial safety purpose, extreme uptime requirements, and need to be compatible with all the different types of aircraft and avionics systems, the design of airport surveillance radar is strictly controlled by government agencies.
 In the US the Federal Aviation Administration (FAA) is responsible for developing airport surveillance radar.
 All ASRs have the common requirements of detecting aircraft out to a range of 60 miles and an elevation of 25,000 feet.
 Upgrades are released in "generations" after careful testing:

 ASR-7

-This is an obsolete system that is completely out of service.
+This obsolete system, known to the US military as the AN/GPN-12, is completely out of service.